Biomedical Engineering, BSE

 Bioimaging

 Bioimaging represents the acquisition, processing, and visualization of structural or functional images of living systems.
-Medical imaging and image processing are integral to the extraction of anatomical and biological information from the systems level down to the molecular level with the goal of clinically seeking to reveal, diagnose, or examine diseases, as well as to the study of normal anatomy and physiology.
+Medical imaging and image processing are integral to the extraction of anatomical and biological information from the systems level down to the molecular level.
+Bioimaging clinically seeks to reveal, diagnose, or examine diseases, and also investigates normal anatomy and physiology.

 Biomechanics and Biomaterials